-This image shows how public space is allocated to different modes of transport in Cremorne.
+‘Allocation of space’ refers to an analysis of how public space is allocated to different modes of transport.
+The image below shows an ‘allocation of space’ analysis for Cremorne.
 The colour red indicates space for cars and car parking.
 There is no space allocated to cycling, via separated or protected bicycle lanes.

 The problem with allocating all street space to driving is that our streets are now becoming gridlocked in peak hour.
 In Cremorne, Balmain Street and Cremorne Street can back up 200 metres each in peak hour, because Church Street and Swan Street are at a standstill.
 Our streets can no longer carry all the people & goods that need to travel in and out.
 This is affecting residents, commuters and businesses.